Arizona Desert Palm Trees

 Pygmy Date Palm Care Outdoor

-If you Purchase This Palm, consider the care and Landscaping Ideas.
+If you Purchase This Palm, consider the care, and evaluate your Landscaping Ideas.

 SUNLIGHT - Do Pygmy Date Palms like sun or shade?
 They'll handle full sun or partial shade, but sunny spots speed its growth.